ilaflott/papiex/README.md

 See the high count for the `LSD` -- the loop stream detector -- yet a low count for arithmetic multiply instructions - `ARITH`.
 The time is spent in a floating-point loop(s) that contains 90% of the uOPS executed.

 ## MPI, IO and Thread Sync
-PapiEx automatically counts cycles spent across MPI and I/O calls.
+When PapiEx is built with `PROFILING_SUPPORT=1`, it automatically counts cycles spent across MPI and I/O calls.
 It also intercepts pthread calls to figure out time sent in synchronization regions.

 To run papiex for an MPI program, you would do so like: